 - Dropbox lets developers interact with its API

 While nobody makes bad documentation on purpose, everybody can help make it better.
 This post will cover these common areas of documentation, plus some areas you might not typically see called docs.
-Based on a great examples of each, you can implement some of these ideas today.
+Based on great examples of each, you can implement some of these ideas today.

 Show Developers What’s Possible

 A developer wants to quickly answer whether your solution will solve their problem.
-Make it easy to find your portal or developer home page.
+Make it easy to find your portal or developer homepage.
 Then, ensure you clearly communicate the main benefits of your API or platform.

-Plaid could have easily written something hand-wavy on its home page like “the future of financial services.”
+Plaid could have easily written something hand-wavy on its homepage like “the future of financial services.”
 In fact, that line shows up further down the page, but in the context of five common use cases.
 In one sentence, developers know they can use Plaid to connect to their users’ bank accounts.

-Keep in mind that this is the homepage for the whole company.
-Since the API is core to everything the company does, you can also find docs in the global navigation.
-On the developer home page you can quickly see more about what’s possible: transactions, income, balance, and more is available with Plaid.
+On the developer homepage, you can quickly see more about what’s possible: transactions, income, balance, and more is available with Plaid.
 Between these two pages, developers can figure out in a hurry (and without even signing up) whether they’ll be able to solve their problem with Plaid.

 Get Started Quickly